It usually occurs two weeks after the first day of the last menstrual period.

 What are chromosomes?

-These chromosomes will determine the sex and physical characteristics of the fetus, and will influence personality and intelligence.
+These chromosomes will determine the sex and physical characteristics of the fetus and will influence personality and intelligence.

-Chromosomes are small threadlike structures that each carry around 2,000 genes.
-Genes determine inherited characteristics of a baby, such as hair and eye color, blood type, height and build.
+Chromosomes are small thread-like structures that each carry around 2,000 genes.
+Genes determine inherited characteristics of a baby, such as hair and eye color, blood type, height, and build.

 A fertilized egg contains a sexual chromosome of its mother and one of its father.
-The sexual chromosome of the ovule is always the same and is known as the X chromosome, but the sexual chromosome of the sperm can be an X or Y chromosome.
+The sexual chromosome of the ovule is always the same and is known as the X chromosome, but the sex chromosome of the sperm can be an X or Y chromosome.

-The trip of the zygote has just begun, it will spend several days going down the fallopian tube, at that time it will become a morula, a ball of 12 to 15 cells and then a blastocyst.
+The trip of the zygote has just begun; it will spend several days going down the fallopian tube; at that time, it will become a morula, a ball of 12 to 15 cells, and then a blastocyst.

-At this point, your future baby is still a group of cells measuring approximately .0019 inches, which is about the size of a pinhead.
+Your future baby is still a group of cells measuring approximately .0019 inches, which is about the size of a pinhead.

-Substances that can harm your growing baby and should be avoided include alcohol, illegal drugs, certain medications and foods.
+Substances that can harm your growing baby and should be avoided include alcohol, illegal drugs, certain medications, and foods.
 Caffeine and smoking should be discussed with your health care provider.

-Recent developments on fertilization
+Recent developments in fertilization